 He has translated more than sixty books from the Bulgarian, Catalan, Galician and Spanish languages for the publishing houses Penguin Random House, New Directions, Europa Editions, Overlook Press, Shearsman Books and others.
 His translations have been nominated for the International Dublin Literary Award, the Independent Foreign Fiction Prize and the Warwick Prize for Writing among others.
 Authors he has translated include Ledicia Costas, Tsvetanka Elenkova, Agustín Fernández Paz, Carme Riera, Manuel Rivas and Enrique Vila-Matas.

 In 2007, he founded the publishing house Small Stations Press, which is the second largest publisher in the United States of books from Spain between 2008 and 2018 according to Three Percent.
 Small Stations Press specializes in publishing Galician literature, literature written in the Galician language of north-west Spain, in English.

 In addition, Jonathan has edited and translated a bilingual (Galician-English), two-volume Anthology of Galician Literature 1196-1981 / 1981-2011 for the Galician publishers Editorial Galaxia and Edicións Xerais, together with a supplement of Contemporary Galician Poets for Poetry Review, the magazine of the UK Poetry Society, which is available to read online.
 He is the translator of the anthology At the End of the World: Contemporary Poetry from Bulgaria.

-Jonathan serves as a subdeacon in the Bulgarian Orthodox Church and is studying for a Certificate in Orthodox Christian Studies at the Institute for Orthodox Christian Studies in Cambridge.
+Jonathan serves as a subdeacon in the Bulgarian Orthodox Church and has recently completed a Certificate in Orthodox Christian Studies at the Institute for Orthodox Christian Studies in Cambridge.
 He lives with his family in Sofia, Bulgaria.